BackofenLab/RNAProt/README.md

 ## Test runs

-Once installed, we can do some small test runs.
+Once installed, we can do some quick test runs.

 ### Test example with FASTA sequences as input